 You should get a COVID-19 vaccine even if you had a COVID-19 infection

 In addition to being vaccinated, you should avoid being exposed to the virus.
 That can be difficult.
 People who can spread the virus may not have any symptoms, so you can't tell who has it and who doesn't.
-The CDC recommends additional ways to help avoid the virus based on COVID-19 Community Levels.
+The CDC recommends additional ways to help avoid the virus based on COVID-19 Hospital Admission Levels.
 Levels can be low, medium, or high.
-The level is determined by looking at the number of hospital beds being used, hospital admissions, and new COVID-19 cases in an area.

 You should wear a well-fitting face mask, covering both mouth and nose:

-When in indoor public places in areas where the COVID-19 Community Level is high, regardless of vaccination status
+When in indoor public places in areas where the COVID-19 Hospital Admission Level is high, regardless of vaccination status

-If you're at increased risk for severe illness, or you live with or spend time with someone at higher risk, in areas where the COVID-19 Community Level is medium and if advised by a health care practitioner to wear one
+If you're at increased risk for severe illness, or you live with or spend time with someone at higher risk, in areas where the COVID-19 Hospital Admission Level is medium or high

 When sick and around other people